Bungehuis and Maagdenhuis occupations: Bungehuis occupation

 On 4 February 2015, Het Parool published the leaked contents of the university's outline of Profiel 2016, the proposed roadmap to implement the austerity programs that had been discussed in the preceding months.
 Master's degree courses with fewer than 20 students would be eliminated, and only three PhD students would be supported at any given time.
-In reaction to this information, which was perceived as a complete rejection of the demands of the Humanities Rally protesters, dozens of students and staff-members under the name The New University, not necessarily affiliated with Humanities Rally, occupied the Bungehuis, the home of the Humanities Faculteit at UvA, on the morning of 13 February 2015.
+In reaction to this information, which was perceived as a complete rejection of the demands of the Humanities Rally protesters, dozens of students and staff-members under the name The New University and who were not necessarily affiliated with Humanities Rally, occupied the Bungehuis, the home of the Humanities Faculty at UvA, on the morning of 13 February 2015.